WorkableDirector/TinyPi-SIEM/README.md

 ## Overview
 The system collects logs using syslog, stores them in SQLite, analyzes them through Python scripts, and presents results in a Flask or FastAPI web dashboard.
-It supports real-time updates and basic security controls aligned with the CIA triad.
+It supports real-time updates and basic security controls.

 ## Requirements
-* **Operating System:** Raspberry Pi OS Lite or any Ubuntu-based distro
+* **Operating System:** Raspberry Pi OS Lite or any Debian-based distro
 * Python 3.10+
 * SQLite 3
 * rsyslog or syslog-ng